-When managing an alfalfa-bermudagrass mixture, make sure to adjust the K rate because both forage species have high K requirements.
+When managing an alfalfa-bermudagrass mixture, it is crucial to adjust the K rate because both forage species have high K requirements.
 Because alfalfa is a legume, there is no need to apply N fertilizer; however, it will be necessary to supplement Mo and B yearly based on soil and plant tissue analyses.
 Scouting alfalfa fields weekly throughout the growing season is recommended to visually assess nutrient deficiency symptoms as they appear.
 Plant tissue testing should be conducted mid-growing season to assess plant nutrient status, permitting supplemental nutrient applications as needed.

 Forage Management and Production

 For alfalfa monocultures, hay production is the most common harvest management used.
 In the year of establishment, the first cut should occur when the alfalfa stand has reached or surpassed 25% blooming which will allow the alfalfa plants to have adequately established their roots systems and accumulated energy reserves.
-Then, subsequent harvests should occur every twenty-eight to thirty-five days or at 10% bloom during the growing season.3 The recommended stubble height is four inches to allow plants to have enough residual leaf area remaining for regrowth and replenishment of energy reserves during the regrowth period.
+Then, subsequent harvests should occur every twenty-eight to thirty-five days or at 10% bloom during the growing season.6 The recommended stubble height is four inches to allow plants to have enough residual leaf area remaining for regrowth and replenishment of energy reserves during the regrowth period.
 The number of cuttings per season will vary based on weather conditions, and the last cutting of the season should occur prior to the first hard frost event.
 The targeted moisture level should range from 15% to 18% for hay production, which can be challenging during the rainy season.
 Some producers may opt to use hay preservatives to improve the chances of maintaining forage quality throughout this process.

-For forage systems managed under grazing, a variety tolerant to grazing should be, and rotational management implemented.
-Alfalfa does not tolerate continuous grazing management because the lack of rest periods compromises the plant’s ability to persist.3 The recommendations for regrowth period and stubble height are similar to those recommended for hay production.
+For forage systems managed under grazing, a variety tolerant to grazing should be used, and rotational management implemented.
+Alfalfa does not tolerate continuous grazing management because the lack of rest periods compromises the plant’s ability to persist.6 The recommendations for regrowth period and stubble height are similar to those recommended for hay production.
 When animals are first exposed to alfalfa pastures, especially in early spring, do not turn animals in an alfalfa pasture when hungry and ensure they have free access to a grass pasture or hay.
 The hay will help to dilute the proportion of legumes in the diet.
 Only turn animals into an alfalfa stand for incremental periods of time (hours per day).
 Providing a bloat-reducing supplement, such as poloxalene or an ionophore, can help reduce the incidence of bloat.
 Some producers may use alfalfa stands under creep grazing or under a first-last grazing strategy to supply the higher nutritional needs of animals in the herd.
 For the first-last grazer strategy, the animals with higher nutritional needs graze a given pasture first, then the second group of animals with lower nutrient requirements are given access to it.

 Annual forage production in alfalfa ranges from four to ten tons per acre, depending on the fertilization and harvest management applied.
 Forage production distribution usually spans April through September/October for South Carolina, depending on weather conditions and location.
 For the Southeast, stand longevity is expected to be between three and five years under adequate fertility and harvest management.
 In terms of forage quality, generally, crude protein and total digestible nutrients range from 18% to 25% and 60% to 65%, respectively.
 A 3-year study at Piedmont in Clemson, South Carolina, evaluated three alfalfa varieties (TQR®, HarvXtra®, and Alfagraze) managed under three harvest intensities (28-, 35- or 42-day regrowth period).
 The average forage production ranged from 5,240 to 8,423 lb/acre among harvest intensities (unpublished data).

 Most insects found in alfalfa stands are either beneficial or incidental and are not associated with forage yield losses throughout the growing season.
 Scout your alfalfa fields from February through the last cutting of the growing season to identify and monitor insect pest occurrence.
-In the southeast United States, important insect pests include grasshoppers (Orthoptera: Acrididae), leafhoppers, such as potato leafhopper, Empoasca fabae (Harris), the alfalfa weevil (Hypera postica [Gyllenhal]), armyworms (Lepidoptera: Noctuidae), the threecornered alfalfa hopper (Spissistilus festinus [Say]), aphids (Hemiptera: Aphididae), and blister beetles (Coleoptera: Meloidae).4 Generally, weevils and grasshoppers occur in mid-February through March, while beetles, leafhoppers, and caterpillars may occur in early summer forward.
+In the southeast United States, important insect pests include grasshoppers (Orthoptera: Acrididae), leafhoppers, such as potato leafhopper, Empoasca fabae (Harris), the alfalfa weevil (Hypera postica [Gyllenhal]), armyworms (Lepidoptera: Noctuidae), the threecornered alfalfa hopper (Spissistilus festinus [Say]), aphids (Hemiptera: Aphididae), and blister beetles (Coleoptera: Meloidae).7 Generally, weevils and grasshoppers occur in mid-February through March, while beetles, leafhoppers, and caterpillars may occur in early summer forward.

 The best strategy is to scout fields weekly during the growing season and use integrated pest management strategies as needed to control insect pests.
 When scouting alfalfa, one can use the pan or bucket method at multiple sites throughout a field.
 Multiple plants are collected and beaten inside or over a bucket or pan, and the insects that fall from the plants are counted to determine insect pressure.
 The sweep-net method is another alternative and requires walking through the field, sweeping the net through the forage canopy at least ten times in multiple locations, counting the number of insects per sweep, and checking to see if it meets the threshold required for treatment.

 Several species of caterpillars (figure 3) can infest alfalfa, and population numbers may vary due to several environmental factors.
 Caterpillars can cause significant damage and may require several insecticide applications for control.
-The general recommendation is to apply insecticide when two to three caterpillars are present per square foot in a field and depending on the size of the insect and residual activity of the product, it may be necessary to spray fields seven to fourteen days after the first application.
+The general recommendation is to apply insecticide when two to three caterpillars are present per square foot in a field.7 Depending on the size of the insect and residual activity of the product, it may be necessary to spray fields seven to fourteen days after the first application.
 Use the sweep-net method regularly to monitor their density.

-Although not as common in the Southeast, several species of blister beetles (figure 4) can occur in alfalfa stands, including the striped blister beetle, Epicauta vittata (Fabricius), the margined blister beetle, E. funebris Horn or E. pestifera Werner, the ashgray blister beetle, E. fabricii (LeConte), the black blister beetle, and E. pennsylvanica (De Geer).5 When blister beetles occur in alfalfa stands, the primary concern is related to the production of cantharidin which is a toxic chemical compound that can be poisonous if consumed.5 Beetles can swarm and, if present in the hay, can be crushed and consumed by livestock, causing sickness or death in the animals.
+Although not as common in the Southeast, several species of blister beetles (figure 4) can occur in alfalfa stands, including the striped blister beetle, Epicauta vittata (Fabricius), the margined blister beetle, E. funebris Horn or E. pestifera Werner, the ashgray blister beetle, E. fabricii (LeConte), the black blister beetle, and E. pennsylvanica (De Geer).1 When blister beetles occur in alfalfa stands, the primary concern is related to the production of cantharidin which is a toxic chemical compound that can be poisonous if consumed.8 Beetles can swarm and, if present in the hay, can be crushed and consumed by livestock, causing sickness or death in the animals.
 There are several species of blister beetles, and the production of cantharidin may vary among species.
 An animal’s response to consuming hay containing cantharidin will depend on the amount of the poisonous compound and the animal’s age, size, breed, and overall health.
 Horses are more sensitive to cantharidin than other classes of livestock.
 For help on insect pest identification and control options, more information is provided in the Land-Grant Press publication “Insect Pests of Alfalfa in the Southeastern United States” (lgpress.clemson.edu/publication/insect-pests-of-alfalfa-in-the-southeastern-united-states/).